 It’s very close to the hatchback in terms of handling, so you can still enjoy the sweet balance between ride and handling without having to compromise space or practicality.
 Choose the right engine and you won’t be spending a lot on fuel bills, either.

 If you want more information about the Volkswagen Golf Estate, read through the interior, practicality, driving and specifications sections of our review over the following pages.
-And, to see what sort of offer you can get on the Golf Estate, go through to our deals page.
+And, to see what sort of offer you can get, go through to our VW Golf estate deals page.